How to elope in California

 Simply pack out your garbage.
 Also know that things like confetti, as well as biodegradable foods and their peels need to be packed out as well.

 Look at this graphic to see how long it takes things like food and cigarette to decompose.

 Be considerate of other visitors

 Looking for elopement inspiration?
-Check out Danielle & Phil’s recent elopement here in Southern California and if your plans are unsure due to the pandemic crisis, take a look at Cristina and James’ romantic quarantine wedding at home.
+Check out Danielle & Phil's elopement here in Southern California or take a look at Shannon & Daniel's romantic Sequoia National Park elopement.
+If your plans are unsure due to the pandemic crisis, take a look at Cristina and James' romantic quarantine wedding at home.